HaNiya21/fitness-tracker-app/README.md

 ### Instructions:

 - Clone the repository.
+- Install MongoDB for the login and signup functionality to work
 - Install dependencies using npm install.
-- Run the development server with npm run start or if  expo start used the backed must be started in different terminal Node server.js
+- Run the development server with npm run start OR run npx expo start in one terminal and the backend must be started in different terminal by running Node server.js
+- If running the project on mobile device the IP address of signup and login api needs to be changed to your system's IP address
+- If running on web need to replace the ID address to the word 'localhost'
+-
 ## Troubleshooting Tips:
 - Check for proper MongoDB configuration.
 - Ensure Expo is correctly installed for iOS and Android preview.
+- The SDK version of expo go app needs to be 51

 # Youtube videos used for dummy data